WooCommerce FedEx Shipping – Pay base location tax while shipping from a different country

 WooCommerce base location determines FedEx Shipping rates

-Benjamin is using FedEx Shipping Plugin.
+Benjamin is using WooCommerce FedEx Shipping plugin.
 PluginHive solutions generally use the WooCommerce base location field as the shipper country too.
 So yes, both the tax and shipping rates are calculated using the base location (which is Texas, Uthe SA in this case).

-Thus he cannot, simultaneously, manage shipping from his warehouse and at the same time handle tax calculations from the business’ base location (USA).
+Thus, he cannot, simultaneously, manage to ship from his warehouse and handle tax calculations from the business’ base location (USA) at the same time.

 WooCommerce FedEx Shipping Plugin with a simple solution!

 Often the most complex of problems has the simplest of solutions!

 The latest version of our plugin (2.9.3) has been introduced with “Shipper Country Code” field to deal with this.